lukeandersen/embark/README.md

-# Embark WordPress starter theme
-Embark is a WordPress starter theme based off Underscores, HTML5 boilerplate, Compass/Sass and ready for responsive webdesign
+# Embark is a WordPress starter theme based off Underscores, HTML5 boilerplate and set-up with Compass/Sass and ready for responsive webdesign

 ## Components